 I left her side to continue on with the tour but soon realized she was following me, begging for more attention and pushing other horses out of the way so she could stand as close to me as possible, quietly waiting for me to notice her again.

 What are the chances that I’d go on a tour and have a horse pick me?

 I look forward to sharing Stellar with you!
-Come meet Stellar and the rest of us at Sweet Pepper Ranch.
+Come meet Stellar and the rest of the gang at Sweet Pepper Ranch.
 In addition, if we can provide you and your horses a comfortable place to stay it would be our pleasure.
 We have room for horses and their people — plus we offer get-away vacations for equestrians, riding lessons and clinics, and training for those wanting to learn about sustainable horse keeping practices.

 If you’d like to know more about Sweet Pepper Ranch — or Mustangs — please contact us!
 Until then Stellar and I look forward to meeting you here at Sweet Pepper Ranch.

 Happy New Year everyone from Sweet Pepper Ranch!
 I want to take a few minutes to thank those of you visited us this past year—and to let the rest of you know we are looking forward to having you in our future!
 Matt and I are grateful for you trusting the care of your horses to us.
 We enjoy providing a healthy, restful experience for both horses and humans here at Sweet Pepper Ranch.

 You might like to know about some of the updates we’ve made recently and plan to do in the near future at Sweet Pepper Ranch: